-(37) A student may be eligible for an off-campus examination per Part I 'Off-campus Examinations'.
+(37) A student may be eligible for an off-campus examination per Part I 'Off-campus examinations'.

-On-campus Examinations
+On-campus examinations

 - (38) On-campus examinations can be paper-based, digital, oral, or practical and are held at a scheduled time, date, and venue. - (39) A student may not enter an examination room without the permission of an examination supervisor.
 Students are permitted to enter during the first 60 minutes of examination time including planning time.
-If the reason for the late arrival meets the eligibility criteria for a deferred examination, the student may choose not to enter the examination room and may apply for to defer the exam, which will be assessed per Part K 'Deferred Examinations'. - (40) A student must not leave the examination room without the permission of the examination supervisor. - (41) Permission to leave the examination room will not be granted: - a. in the first 60 minutes of examination time including planning time; and
+If the reason for the late arrival meets the eligibility criteria for a deferred examination, the student may choose not to enter the examination room and may apply for to defer the exam, which will be assessed per Part K 'Deferred Examinations'. - (40) A student must not leave the examination room without the permission of the examination supervisor. - (41) Permission to leave the examination room will not be granted: - a. in the first 60 minutes of examination time including planning time, and

-- b. in the final 30 minutes of examination time. - (42) Despite clauses 40 and 41, the examination supervisor may allow a student to leave an examination room at any time when the examination supervisor considers there are exceptional circumstances (for example, a medical emergency, as specified for any examination adjustments, or to use the restroom). - (43) If the examination supervisor reasonably believes that a student's behaviour may distract or disturb other students, the examination supervisor may direct the student to leave the examination room. - (44) For written examinations, students who have concerns about the meaning of, or a potential error in, an examination question: - a. may ask questions in the planning time and in the first 30 minutes of working time; - b. after this time, students are to answer the question to the best of their ability and state any suspected question errors when writing their answer to the question or, if there is no facility to do so (for example, for multiple choice questions), in a separate section dedicated to raising concerns; or - c. where there is no ability to record questions, students should email the Course Coordinator after the examination has finished.
+- b. in the final 30 minutes of examination time. - (42) Despite clauses 40 and 41, the examination supervisor may allow a student to leave an examination room at any time when the examination supervisor considers there are exceptional circumstances (for example, a medical emergency, as specified for any examination adjustments, or to use the restroom). - (43) If the examination supervisor reasonably believes that a student's behaviour may distract or disturb other students, the examination supervisor may direct the student to leave the examination room. - (44) For written examinations, students who have concerns about the meaning of, or a potential error in, an examination question: - a. may ask questions in the planning time and in the first 30 minutes of working time,\ - b. after the first 30 minutes of working time, students are to answer the question to the best of their ability and state any suspected question errors when writing their answer to the question or, if there is no facility to do so (for example, for multiple choice questions), in a separate section dedicated to raising concerns, or - c. where there is no ability to record questions, students should email the Course Coordinator after the examination has finished. - \ Course Coordinators may be contacted during this time for end-of-semester examinations only.

-Digital Examinations
+Digital examinations

-- (45) Provided late access is practical and allowed (clause 39), a student may begin a digital examination at any time within the scheduled examination time but they are not guaranteed to receive the full working time. - (46) If a student does not begin the digital examination, the student may apply to defer the examination, which will be assessed per the 'Deferred Examinations' provisions. - (47) Where the examination is invigilated, a student must not leave the examination room without the permission of the examination supervisor. - (48) Where the examination is invigilated and online, a student may be asked to scan their room at any time. - (49) Students will be instructed to write any concerns about any suspected question errors when writing their answer to the question or, if there is no facility to do so (for example, for multiple choice questions), in a separate section dedicated to raising concerns.
+- (45) Provided late access is practical and allowed (clause 39), a student may begin a digital examination at any time within the scheduled examination time, but they are not guaranteed to receive the full working time. - (46) If a student does not begin the digital examination, the student may apply to defer the examination, which will be assessed per the 'Deferred Examinations' provisions. - (47) Where the examination is invigilated, a student must not leave the examination room without the permission of the examination supervisor. - (48) Where the examination is invigilated and online, a student may be asked to scan their room at any time. - (49) Students will be instructed to write any concerns about any suspected question errors when writing their answer to the question or, if there is no facility to do so (for example, for multiple choice questions), in a separate section dedicated to raising concerns.
 Where there is no ability to record questions, students should email the Course Coordinator after the examination has finished.

-Part G - Use of Materials and Equipment in Examinations
+Part G - Use of materials and equipment in examinations